-People who left the Assemblies of George Geftakys after 2002 found themselves in a unique situation.
+People who left the high-demand Assemblies of George Geftakys after 2002 found themselves in a unique situation.
 They did not leave the group of their own volition because they saw problems.
 They were caught unaware by G. Geftakys's excommunication and the subsequent disbanding of most of the Assemblies in 2003.
 Betrayal suddenly pulled the rug out from under them.

 For those who have come out of denial, it has been a nightmare to wake up and realize that something they unreservedly gave their lives to has turned out to be deeply flawed.
 Sorting through all the facets of the experience, throwing out the bad and trying to find the good, is incredibly difficult and takes a long time because the Assembly belief system seemed so plausible and was so deeply ingrained.